 - Immediately - the action will be executed immediately when it is found in the action sequence.

 - When the system is being modified (deferred) - the action will be executed in order as part of the script built out of all the non-immediate actions.
 Custom Actions before InstallInitialize (Preparing action group) and after InstallFinalize (Finish Execution action group) can not be deferred and they must be Immediate.
 Note that deferred custom actions do not have access to installer's public properties.

 - During installation rollback - execute the action only if something failed after this action and the installation is being rolled back.

-- After the system has been successfully modified (commit) - the action will be executed in the Commit phase, after everything got installed successfully and there is no possibility for a rollback.
+- After the system has been successfully modified (commit) - the action will be executed in the Commit phase, after everything got installed successfully.

 On Windows Vista or above the custom actions which affect the system or require Administrator privileges should run without impersonation.
 For this you can simply check the Run under the LocalSystem account with full privileges (no impersonation) option.

 - Run under the LocalSystem account with full privileges (no impersonation) - the custom action will be executed under the LocalSystem account with full privileges.
 This option is not available for custom actions which are executed Immediately.